Vishal Karwal: Business plans

 About his future plans, he told Deccan Chronicle in November 2012, "I have a couple of Punjabi films lined up and a few serial projects as well."
-Calling this venture as his dream project, he acknowledged, "I cannot depend on acting forever, there has to be something else to bank upon."
+He called this venture his dream project and acknowledged, "I cannot depend on acting forever; there has to be something else to bank upon."

 Personal life

 In an interview with The Times of India, he said, "If not an actor, I would have been a pilot.
 I still miss flying," and further added, "Hopefully, I will get to convert my American flying license to the Indian license soon so that I will fly once again."
 Vishal is also a fitness freak.
-At the TV show Bigg Boss, he said, "I'm interested in fitness very much.
-I work out and run 3 miles everyday."
+On the TV show Bigg Boss, he said, "I'm interested in fitness very much.
+I work out and run 3 miles every day."
 Vishal maintains that stardom is very temporary and that he leads a simple life.
 He acknowledged, "Till you are young and are bagging good roles, everyone wants to be associated with you.
 Once you are out of work, nobody really cares."
-He has a brother named Aditya Karwal and an older sister Raima Karwal Luthra.
+He has a brother named Aditya Karwal and an older sister, Raima Karwal Luthra.

 In October 2020, Karwal married Heena Suri.